 A: Knowing how important it is to use the right size slow cooker for your needs, here are the two best, inexpensive options:

-Crock-Pot SCCPVL600S Cook’ N Carry 6-Quart Oval Manual Portable Slow Cooker, about $30, is perfect for 7 or more people.
+Crock-Pot SCCPVL600S Cook’ N Carry 6-Quart Oval Manual Portable Slow Cooker, is perfect for 7 or more people.

 Q: Do you have any recommendations on the best inexpensive home safe that’s both fire and waterproof?
 I need one large enough to hold small valuables, two small firearms and our important documents.